-1. Panic – Panic is “a sudden overwhelming fear, with or without cause, that produces hysterical or irrational behavior” (Dictionary.com) If you panic when crisis occurs you’ll most always make the wrong decision and cause yourself more pain.
-Calm down; come to your senses; and think and pray through a wise decision.
+Panic.
+The word panic means “a sudden overwhelming fear, with or without cause, that produces hysterical or irrational behavior” (Dictionary.com) If you panic when crisis occurs you’ll almost always make bad decisions and cause yourself more pain.
+Calm down, come to your senses, and

-2. Give Up – When I was in a business that was struggling the worst reaction to my situation, which was the one I chose most often, is to run from the problem.
-That never solves anything.
-Looking back I wish I had stayed the course, because when I gave up, so did those I was supposed to be leading.
+Quit.
+When I was in a business that was struggling the worst reaction to my situation, which was the one I chose most often, was to run from the problem.
+I would disappear for hours.
+Looking back, it never solved anything.
+Reflecting on those days I wish I had stayed the course, because when I gave up, so did those I was supposed to be leading.

-3. Blame Others (This includes kicking yourself.)
-Figuring out who is at fault when you are in crisis- mode is probably not as important as figuring out what to do next.
+Blame.
+This includes kicking yourself for being in the crisis.
+Figuring out who is at fault when you are in crisis-mode is probably not as important as figuring out what to do next.
+There will be time to analyze later — and that should happen — but don’t become paralyzed with it now.

-4. Refuse Help – I have learned by experience that the same time God is allowing a crisis to occur He is rising up people to intercede on behalf of the suffering.
-Don’t deny someone their opportunity to be obedient to what God calls them to do, even if that means swallowing your pride and letting them help.
+Refuse Help.
+I have learned by experience — sometimes when God is allowing a crisis to occur He is also stirring people to intercede on behalf of the suffering.
+It’s amazing how it happens.
+He may have prepared someone else, through their own season of crisis, intentionally so they can help others — people like you.
+Don’t deny someone their opportunity to be obedient to what God calls them to do, even if it means swallowing your pride, raising the white flag of surrender and letting them help.

-5. Deny God – People either run towards God or away from God in times of crisis.
+Deny God.
+People (including pastors and leaders) either run towards God or away from God in times of crisis.
 You can probably figure out which option works best.
+This is a time to pray like never before and learn to fully rely on God.
+He’s never taken off guard or by surprise.
+He always has a plan.
+It’s always good.
+Lean into Him.

 In my next post I’ll share 5 things TO DO in times of crisis.